Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel

 { \thefootnote \footnote{{This work was funded by the European Union through the ERC Advanced Grant 101054904: TRANCIDS.
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.}}}
+Neither the European Union nor the granting authority can be held responsible for them.}}} { \thefootnote \footnote{This work was presented in part at the IEEE International Symposium on Information Theory (ISIT), 2025 \cite{morozov-duman-isit2025}.}}